Virtual Trainings

 The trainings listed on this page are open to anyone interested in these topics.
 It’s a great opportunity to build skills alongside peers wrestling with the same big questions as you.
 The registration FAQs below provide technical help registering for sessions.
 There are also answers to questions about who should participate, how to register multiple people from a single organization, accessibility, and more.

-Fall 2025 Storytelling Series (Save 20% by Registering for all 3 Trainings at Once)
+Summer 2026 Storytelling Training Series (Save 20% by Registering for all 3 Trainings at Once)

 Description

-Registering for the fall 2025 series gets you a seat in three virtual trainings:
+Registering for the summer 2026 series gets you a seat in three virtual trainings:

 By registering for all 3 trainings at once, you save 20% off the registration rate. ($100 instead of $125.
 The discount is already reflected in the price.
 You do not need a discount code.)